byteleaphq/athena-python/docs/sdks/chatbot/README.md

 res = s.chatbot.get_chatbot_analytics(chatbot_id='1a718a80-71c0-414b-915c-5c5991597ac7')

-if res.object is not None:
+if res.chatbot_analytics is not None:
     # handle response
     pass